 A seaside drive over the Kennebunk River bridge into Dock Square and along Ocean Avenue will quickly demonstrate why the seaside haven of Kennebunkport has attracted dignitaries, celebrities and sea captains for centuries.
 As you continue out the famed Ocean Avenue you will pass the grand hotels of The Colony and The Nonantum Resort – the regal resorts of yesterday that continue to host guests, galas, and weddings on their glorious waterfront grounds.

 Parsons' Way is a delightful seaside path that takes you by Saint Anne's gothic stone church and by the summer cottages – which are mansions to most.
 You will delight in seeing the Blowing Cave and Spouting Rock – nature's phenomenon as the sea crashes into the shore in a dramatic fashion.
 You will be rewarded too with a fantastic view of Walkers' Point, summer home of the 41st president of the US, George Herbert Walker Bush and his wife Barbara.
-The Bush compound is protected by secret service but entirely viewable for passers-by that want a glimpse of the past president and an occasional visit by his son the current President George W. Bush, as they board their fishing boat, The Fidelity, and head out to sea.
+The Bush compound is protected by secret service but entirely viewable for passers-by that want a glimpse of the past president and an occasional visit by his son the former President George W. Bush, as they board their fishing boat, The Fidelity, and head out to sea.